 Recognizing the Rural Prescription Drug Abuse Situation

 The United States Department of Agriculture published a report called “Rural America at a Glance” that looks at population numbers in rural areas of the United States.
-This includes areas of the Midwest, Great Plains, and southern Coastal Plains.
-The report found that population numbers in these rural areas is dropping due to very poor mortality rates in the area.
+This includes areas of the Midwest, Great Plains, and Southern Coastal Plains.
+The report found that population numbers in these rural areas are dropping due to very poor mortality rates in the area.
 The rates are on the rise because of the increasing abuse of prescription medication.

 The USDA has a dire warning.
 If the trend continues with high mortality resulting from prescription drug abuse, it will impact two key areas.
 First, the population decline in rural America will worsen.
 Second, the low population will cause an increase in the dependency ratio.
 This ratio is the difference between the number of people not working and those who are.

 Here are a few statistics that showcase the dilemma from the USDA.
 There are 1,976 counties in the country’s rural areas listed in this report.
 Fewer than 50 million people live in these counties.
 From 2000 through 2016, these areas saw the population drop by 200,000 people for the first time in history.

 The results of this drop in population impact everyone.
 Lowered population in an area leads to poor staffing of education and health jobs, transportation and utility companies, and hospitality industry sectors.
 Agriculture and mining see fewer people as well.
 This impacts everyone.

 The only way to help an individual through prescription drug abuse is through detox and comprehensive therapy.
 However, government officials, healthcare workers, and the prescription drug industry itself all must work together to develop creative solutions to prevent this type of drug abuse from occurring and to find solutions to reduce the impact on rural areas.

 Doctors and Clinicians